cloudflare/templates/worker-tidb/README.md

 ```

-6. Start routing traffic
+6. Start routing traffic:

 This step will assign a CNAME record that points traffic to your tunnel subdomain.

-- `UUID or NAME` is your tunnel's UUID or name
+- `UUID or NAME` is your tunnel's UUID or name.
 - hostname must be a subdomain of your website.
 For example, my domain is `example.com`.
 So I can use `tidb.example.com` as my hostname.

 ```
 cloudflared tunnel route dns <UUID or NAME> <hostname>
 ```

-7.Run the tunnel
+7.Run the tunnel:

 ```
 cloudflared tunnel run <UUID or NAME>